-The only people that care are his only two friends, bodyguard and limousine driver Lornette “Mace” Mason and private investigator Max Peltier, for emotional support.
-Mace has unrequited feelings for Lenny from the past, from when he was still a cop and stepped in as a dependable father figure for her son after her boyfriend was arrested on drug charges, but disapproves of his SQUID-dealing business.
+The only people that care are his two friends, bodyguard and limousine driver Lornette “Mace” Mason and private investigator Max Peltier.
+Mace has unrequited feelings for Lenny from the past, from when he was still a cop and stepped in as a dependable father figure for her son after her boyfriend got arrested on drug charges, but she disapproves of his SQUID-dealing business.
 Mace is the only real truth in his life and kicks ass, but Lenny is too dumb-ass to notice.

 Lenny’s still in love with his ex, Faith Justin (Juliette Lewis), who has moved on with her life pragmatically pursuing a career as a pop singer.
 She tells Lenny repeatedly in no uncertain terms its over, but Lenny insists on living in the past and spends all of his spare time stalking her, and dwelling in the digital recordings of happier days for him when they were still together, using the illegal technology of the SQUID devices he hustles for a hit-or-miss living.

 Things get scary when a terrified hooker being chased by thugs intent on her demise, unknown to him, leaves a SQUID disc in Lenny’s car.
 While out on a job, she was wired to record everything with one of the illegal devices, and she witnessed a murder.
 The plot revolves around finding the disc and discovering who committed the killing of the prominent street hero and political figure Jeriko One.
 This is all taking place while the city edges closer to the boiling point, and is about to explode.